jokikim/ReactSqlMaster/README.md

 - Used `React.Memo()` to optimize the render performance of functional components.
 - Used Lighthouse DevTools Extension to find the performance issues and fix them using their actionable suggestion.
 - Used vercel to deploy this website to leverage its Vercel Edge Network compression that results in the better performance.
+- `Pagination for Query Results:` Implemented pagination for query results to avoid rendering a large number of table rows at once.
+This improves page load and rendering performance by displaying only a limited number of rows at a time.
+- `Debounced and Throttled Function Calls:` Implemented debouncing and throttling mechanisms for better performance.
+For example, when exporting data to CSV, debouncing ensures the export function is called only once within a specified time, preventing unnecessary repeated calls.
+Similarly, throttling is used when adding new tabs to limit the frequency, ensuring a smoother user experience and preventing excessive tab creations.

 ## 🎥Video Demo